-What we obviously recommend to help with this issue is some sort of automated Amazon Repricer program, like our StoreAutomator Repricer.
-You’ll want to be able to set your minimum price, shipping costs, desired profit margin and also set up who you might want to ignore…such as competitors with terrible feedback or those that have excess inventory that they’re trying to unload at a loss just to get rid of it.
+What we recommend to help with this issue is some automated Amazon Repricer program, like our StoreAutomator Repricer.
+You’ll want to be able to set your minimum price, shipping costs, and desired profit margin and also set up who you might want to ignore…such as competitors with terrible feedback or those that have excess inventory that they’re trying to unload at a loss to get rid of it.
 You certainly don’t want to be competing against those people!
-But, an automated repricer such as Store Automator’s Repricer allows you to set criteria that will help keep you competitive but not take time away from running your business!
+But, an automated repricer such as StoreAutomator’s Repricer allows you to set criteria that will help keep you competitive but not take time away from running your business!

 FBA – Fulfillment by Amazon…a HUGE component to having a chance at the buy box.
-Some believe that this is the MOST important factor.
-Amazon of course has all the how-to information on FBA (https://services.amazon.com/fulfillment-by-amazon/how-it-works.htm?ld=SEUSFBAGOOGB1191077237&adpos=1t1&creative=40356998863&device=c&matchtype=b&network=g) so there’s no need for me to repeat all of that.
+Some believe that this is the most critical factor.
+Amazon, of course, has all the how-to information on FBA (https://services.amazon.com/fulfillment-by-amazon/how-it-works.htm?ld=SEUSFBAGOOGB1191077237&adpos=1t1&creative=40356998863&device=c&matchtype=b&network=g) so there’s no need for me to repeat all of that.

 Amazon prides itself on a positive customer experience.
 They certainly won’t be winning a lot of Amazon Prime members over if everyone is leaving negative reviews!
 That’s money out of their pocket…and they’re not fans of that!
 The short story – Amazon would love to give you the buy box more often if you have consistently proved that you are a great Amazon seller and can keep a positive feedback history.

-So, as I mentioned in the title of this article you’ll want to be sure that you understand what TRULY makes up the things needed to win the buy box, but you also have to be a little bit lucky and fire on all cylinders at the right time!
+So, as I mentioned in the title of this article, you’ll want to be sure that you understand what TRULY makes up the things needed to win the buy box, but you also have to be a little bit lucky and fire on all cylinders at the right time!